debinqiu/ML_Course/Week_1/DecisionTreeAssignment.md

 ![cost_comp_sas](https://cloud.githubusercontent.com/assets/16762941/12804239/5286cfb8-cabf-11e5-9aee-8a490e5bbf1a.png)

-The trend of cost complexity shows that the smallest average ASE (0.176) obtains at cost complexity parameter = 0.0068.
+The trend of cost complexity analysis shows that the smallest average ASE (0.176) obtains at cost complexity parameter = 0.0068.
 Let's look at the graph of fitted tree as follows.
 We can see that the most four important features are checking_balance, month_loan_duration, credit_history and savings_balance.

 ![tree_sas](https://cloud.githubusercontent.com/assets/16762941/12804299/fdf6fecc-cabf-11e5-956f-23c8575640e3.png)

 Finally, let's check the accuracy of the fitted decision tree on testing data.
 The confusion matrix gives us the accuracy of 59% ((145 + 32)/300) which is somewhat low.
-However, the result can be improved by using random forest or gradient boosting that will be covered in the latter course.
+However, the result can be improved by using random forest or gradient boosting that will be covered in the latter section.

 ![conf_mat_sas](https://cloud.githubusercontent.com/assets/16762941/12804393/da77c714-cac0-11e5-85e4-71659664e8a7.png)

 ## 2. Fit decision tree in Python ##
 Python `sklearn` package provides numerous functions to perform machine learning methods, including decision tree.
-We now give the Python code to fit the decision tree for bank loan data.
+We now give the Python code to fit the decision tree for bank loans data.

 ```python
 import pandas as pd